ProofreaderPro.ai

 The bias is worse if English is not your first language.
 A peer-reviewed study in the Cell Press journal Patterns found that seven detectors flagged roughly 61 percent of essays by non-native English writers as AI, against about 5 percent for native writers, largely because simpler, more predictable vocabulary reads as machine-like to these systems.
 If you write clean, plain English, you are statistically more likely to be wrongly accused.

-If it happens to you, do not panic, and do not immediately run your own honest work through a humanizer just to look less like a robot.
+If it happens to you, do not panic, and do not immediately run your own genuine work through a humanizer just to look less like a robot.
 Keep your drafts, your notes, and your version history, then follow a calm process.
 Our guide to appeal a false AI-detection flag walks through the evidence that actually persuades a committee.

 How to humanize your essay so it still sounds like you